 Edit a User Group

-You can later delete a group, and can change its users, but you cannot change its name.
+You can change the members of a User Group but you cannot change its name.
 To put all the users into a renamed group, simply create the new user group, go back to the existing user group, select all of the invited users by using the Select: All link in the top of the center pane, and click Actions "Move to another group".
 Once the users have moved, delete the existing user group that you no longer want.
 Then, follow the link below for advice on how to grant this group permissions in the Library.

 Remove Invited Users